SkyVenture112/WikipediaGame/WGIP.md

   * 4/4 - Choose a pre-trained BERT model from HuggingFace and load it into the algorithm.
 For the sake of simplicity and error avoidance, the program will (currently) not fine-tune BERT on a dataset.
 This may change if BERT does not optimize the algorithm as effectively as it would were it fine-tuned on a dataset of Wikipedia pages. **(Complete)**

   * 4/16 - Implement BERT's tokenization and masking feature to embed the input text.
 This would allow for the algorithm to be "guided" based on the content of each Wikipedia page.
-Additionally, utilize cosine similarity in Python to calculate the degree of similarity between the now-embedded vectors. **(Incomplete)**
+Additionally, utilize cosine similarity in Python to calculate the degree of similarity between the now-embedded vectors. **Complete**

   * 4/18 - Finish completely integrating BERT's functions with the algorithm and clean up any code as necessary. **(Incomplete)**